rockyru/test-weather/README.md

 node index.js
 ```

-The scraper will collect alerts from all risk levels, including low-risk conditions, and categorize them by severity.
+The scraper will collect alerts from all risk levels (high, medium, low) as long as they contain meaningful information.
+Alerts with insufficient information are automatically filtered out regardless of risk level.

 ### Deployment